Texas power outages below 500,000 but water crisis persists

 AUSTIN, Texas (AP) — Power was restored to more Texans on Thursday, with fewer than a half-million homes remaining without electricity, and many still were without safe drinking water after winter storms wreaked havoc on the state's power grid and utilities this week.

 Meanwhile, the Appalachians, northern Maryland and southern Pennsylvania braced for heavy snow and ice.
-Snow fell in Connecticut, New Jersey and New York, and the National Weather Service predicted up to 8 inches (20 centimeters) in the New York metropolitan area Thursday and Friday.
+Snow fell in Connecticut, New Jersey and New York.

-Little Rock, Arkansas, got 15 inches (38 centimeters) of snow in back-to-back storms, tying a record for snow depth set in 1918, the weather service said.
+Little Rock, Arkansas, got 15 inches (38 centimeters) of snow in back-to-back storms, tying a 1918 record, the National Weather Service said.

-More than 320,000 homes and businesses were without power in Louisiana, Mississippi and Alabama as storms dumped as much as 4 inches (10 centimeters) of snow and ice across the region.
+More than 320,000 homes and businesses were without power in Louisiana, Mississippi and Alabama.
 In Tennessee, 12 people were rescued from boats after a dock weighed down by snow and ice collapsed on the Cumberland River on Wednesday night, the Nashville Fire Department said.